 Even if you can’t get access to all of it, looking at some of it in a close reading will give you an idea how the article author is dealing with it.
 Do they just quote the parts that agree with them?
 Do they acknowledge parts that challenge their argument?

 At least, you almost certainly are if it’s not in your field (aka a field you spend most of your time reading extensively in.)

 You probably don’t know which are the most reputable journals.
 You don’t know the major people writing in the field.
 You don’t know their particular preferences or biases.
 Their work is still useful, still interesting – but everyone has biases, and you need to factor in that they’re in play, even if the details aren’t available to you.

-7) How does this work fit with other academic writing?
+7) How does this fit with other works?